infobaleen/material-less/README.md

 This style sheet changes the style of standard HTML5 elements to match the Material Design specification closely.
 New elements are introduced to provide components with no HTML5 equivalent.

+### Dependencies

+The style sheet automatically loads the Roboto and Material Icons fonts.
+There are no other dependencies.

 ## Demo

 Have a look at [demo.html](http://htmlpreview.github.io/?https://github.com/infobaleen/material-less/blob/master/demo.html).